 My son passed on March 21st.
 Although it was peaceful, it was the most heart wrenching thing I have ever been through.
 I just wanted to stop everything, but couldn't.
 It was so fast.
 He was fine, then 3 days later, gone!
 I am glad he didn't suffer, but just have so many regrets.
 It hasn't got easier yet.
 Lets pray a cure or at least a treatment can be found soon so no one ever has to go through this again.

-So I am trying a bit of a crazy (and desperate) social-media experiment -- I am trying…Continue
+So I am trying a bit of a crazy (and desperate) social-media experiment -- I am trying to make a video about Cory and Duchenne GO…Continue

 Added by David Stalling on May 1, 2012 at 1:00am — No Comments